 The following hints and tips suggest some ways for you to develop your own Shibori patterning techniques.

 - Silk fabric is unique; it can give fine and complex creases which follow the pattern of the dyeing.
 Using acid dyes which require a heated dye bath, sets the tie-dyed creasing.
 The resulting folds, creases and puckers can be left soft or enhanced by couching with wire yarns, for example.
-Jacquard Acid dyes give a choice of 40 pre-mixed vibrant colours, and are ideal for this technique.
+Jacquard Acid dyes give a large choice of pre-mixed vibrant colours, and are perfect for this technique.

 - Polyester is ideal for 3 dimensional Shibori techniques by including marbles or coins.
 It can be dyed using disperse dyes and moulded with heat.